DOC area for red and rose wines in the Italian region Tuscany

 are out Sangiovese

-must contain at least 85% of the respective variety, that is the five red wines Cabernet Sauvignon, Merlot, Pinot Nero, Sangiovese and Syrah (all as Riserva).
+must contain at least 85% of the respective variety, i.e. the five red wines Cabernet Sauvignon, Merlot, Pinot Nero, Sangiovese and Syrah (all also as Riserva).

-(in secco and amabile) with 16.5% vol alcohol content and three years of aging (including four months in the bottle) will be out Malvasia Bianca Lunga
+(in secco and amabile) with 16.5% vol alcohol and three years of aging (including four months in the bottle) Malvasia Bianca Lunga

-(max 20%), as well as other approved varieties (max 10%).
-The sweet and sweet Vin Santo Occhio di Pernice
+(max.
+20%), as well as other approved varieties (max.
+10%).
+The rose-colored, sweet Vin Santo Occhio di Pernice

-The white wine from Vernaccia was awarded the very first DOC class in 1966.
-He was named in 1993 Vernaccia di San Gimignano
+The Vernaccia white wine was awarded the very first DOC class in 1966.
+It was named in 1993 Vernaccia di San Gimignano